SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ---
 # Consuming Tenant Admin

+> [!IMPORTANT]
+> Please assign the SharePoint Embedded Administrator role available in MAC or Entra to execute SharePoint Embedded Container commandlets mentioned in this article.
+>
+> Global Administrators can continue to execute SharePoint Embedded container cmdlets.
+>
+> If you are a SharePoint Administrator, adding yourself SharePoint Embedded Admin role as well to execute these cmdlets.

 The organizations that use the SharePoint Embedded applications on their Microsoft 365(Microsoft 365) tenants are the consuming tenants and the persona that is responsible for managing these applications on their Microsoft 365 tenancy is the consuming tenant administrator.
 Consuming tenant administrators can perform various administrative actions on the SharePoint Embedded applications registered on their Microsoft 365 tenant and on the Containers that hold the content.
 They can also manage tenant level configurations and ensure that data is stored in a secure, protected way that meets customers’ business and compliance policies.
 In this article, we describe the enterprise manageability features that are supported and can be performed by the consuming tenant administrator.

 ## 1. Consuming Tenant Admin Role